 Complimentary Webinar, Presented by the ACFCS Mid-Atlantic Chapter

-Over the past year a team of subject matter experts, in collaboration with the Terrorism, Transnational Crime and Corruption Center (TraCCC) of George Mason University, researched the underbelly that is the illicit market of stolen art and antiquities from Iraq and Syria.
+Over the past year a team of subject matter experts, in collaboration with the Terrorism, Transnational Crime and Corruption Center (TraCCC) of George Mason University and supported and funded by the U.S. Department of State, researched the underbelly that is the illicit market of stolen art and antiquities from Iraq and Syria.

-In this webinar team members from that project will discuss some findings from the project, funded by a grant from the US Department of State, including methods and recent trends in the acquisition, movement and sale of ancient artifacts by criminal and terror elements and develop training for law enforcement based on research findings.
+In this webinar, experts from the Countering Looting of Antiquities from Syria and Iraq (CLASI) team will discuss some findings from the project, including methods and recent trends in the acquisition, movement and sale of ancient artifacts by criminal and terror elements and develop training for law enforcement based on research findings.

 The research team members will also discuss project findings about the artifact supply chain and investigative challenges, and discuss the impact of social media as means of communication and sales.